Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Method

 where $W_3$ and $W_4$ are two linear projection from $\mathbb{R}^{m\times d_{\text{enc}}}$.
 After independently merging row and column features into single vectors through a pooling function $\Sigma(\cdot)$, it applies Hadamard product $\odot$ to obtain the relation representation $\mathcal{R} \in \mathbb{R}^{m\times d_{\text{enc}}}$.
 Then, the node feature is updated by

 In Eqn.~\eqref{eq5}, a Sigmoid function $\sigma(\cdot)$ is first conducted on edge relation and obtained edge-driven interactive scores.
 After applying the product between node and relation, a nonlinear activation function $f$ is further adopted.
 (2) \textit{node-to-edge}: It updates the edge feature through the nonlinear transformation $f$ of the concatenation of newly generated node feature:

 \textbf{Cross-modal Attention.} To leverage the scene graph aware representation for the answer prediction, a cross-modal attention mechanism is applied in the SGAA module.
-Concretely, for each language feature $\mathcal{W}_{i}'$, it aggregates the node features through
+For each language feature $\mathcal{W}_{i}'$, it aggregates the node features through